 The architecture of the manor house and other buildings, such as the boathouse, have been conceived as altered originals, deliberately conjuring the passage of time.
 The impression of individual history is sustained through every aspect of the detailing.
 The furnishings have all been carefully collected – no two pieces are the same.
 It is as if the owner of the manor house personally sourced artefacts from countries associated with Mauritius’s complex and compelling colonial past, taking in French, Eastern, British and Indian influences and curating an eclectic stylistic exploration of the island’s cultural heritage.

 Many of the interior finishes are bespoke designs, created specifically for particular rooms in the manor house.
 Toiles and wallpapers reference historical events and central moments in Mauritian history, or aspects of the regional flora, or even details from historical sketchbooks.
-Each of the six restaurants is uniquely appointed and draws on a particular aspect of Mauritian heritage for its cuisine and interior design, and the bar is adorned with a signature mural, a St. Regis trademark.
+Each of the five distinct culinary experiences is uniquely appointed and draws on a particular aspect of Mauritian heritage for its cuisine and interior design, and the bar is adorned with a signature mural, a St. Regis trademark.

 The guest suites have been subtly designed for the utmost comfort, and to allow guests to fully appreciate the proximity of the beach and spectacular ocean views.
 The suites have a strong inside-outside aspect and generous terraces.
 The façades slide away allowing the rooms to stretch seamlessly into the terrace.